sjmiller8182/quant-the-world/final_project/README.md

-# Searching for the Higgs Boson with Deep Learning
+# Optimizing for a Model for Minimal Financial Loss

 ## Summary